 So, the confusion as to who pays has made its way into an actual real date between two mature individuals looking for a serious connection.
 A real date is when you spend scheduled times together to get to know one another and hopefully start a relationship.

 There are women who prefer to pay for half or the complete bill because they don’t want to feel obligated in any way.
 Of course, these are also the same women who apologize for the air they breathe.
-The truth is no woman on a date with a man is obligated to give anything except her time and attention.
+They use equality between the sexes as their excuse, but the truth is no woman on a date with a man is obligated to give anything except her time and attention.
 If the guy is expecting more, that’s his problem, not hers!

-For women, who are by nature bonding emotional beings, dating is a primary way for them to find a mate.
-If a guy is only inviting a woman to his place to chill or inviting her to just hang out with him, he’s not putting in much EFFORT.
-There are guys who prefer the first date to be a ‘FREE DATE’ where they invite the woman to their place.
-It is a way to test the woman to see if she’s the type where anything goes or not.
-If she’s the anything goes type then he saved himself time and money.
+The human male is first and foremost an autonomous sexual being.
+So there are many men who prefer the first date to be a ‘FREE DATE’ where they invite the woman to their place.
+It is a way to test the woman to see if she’s the type where anything goes.
+If she turns out to be the anything-goes type then he saved himself time and money.
 More women fall for this free get-together crap and then wonder why the guy doesn’t take her seriously.

 There has also been much speculation that the dinner date has gone by the wayside.
-It’s no wonder with all the non-dating & free get-togethers happening via digital apps.
+It’s no wonder with all the non-dating & free get-togethers happening via digital apps, often referred to as cowardly or fraidy-cat dating.
 But the reality is dinner dating is just as popular as it ever was before.
 What has changed is that we now have so many different types of restaurants with families eating out that a dinner date is in a non-romantic setting.
 It’s the romantic ambiance that has gone by the wayside, not going out to dinner.

 Dating can be the beginning of many things to two people who want to connect, but it has its limitations too.
 When a man initiates an interest in a woman he leads the courting process that includes monetary spending.
-If he’s not up to the monetary responsibility or the woman in question feels the need to participate monetarily then it’s not a real date, it’s a non-date, a free date or better yet, an asinine date.
+If he’s not up to the monetary responsibility or the woman in question feels the need to participate monetarily then it’s not a real date, it’s an asinine date.